 - Forming Evidence into Practice Partnerships

 We conducted a survey across the region to find out how psychological professionals define evidence-based practice, and the challenges and opportunities in applying, accessing and informing the evidence base.
 We also interviewed experts by experience on the same topics.
-As a result of the data we gathered, we will be working on outputs in 2020 that will further promote evidence based practice, and the importance of the dynamic interplay between research, clinical expertise, and patient preference.
+As a result of the data we gathered, we are creating an outputs that will further promote evidence based practice, and the importance of the dynamic interplay between research, clinical expertise, and patient preference.

 - Exploring the Contribution of Psychological Professions to Promoting Wellbeing in Communities

 Psychological Professions have a lot to offer to contribute to wellbeing in communities, even though traditionally they have offered psychological support to individual, couples and groups during times of ill-health.
-A report that identifies psychological approaches that develop wellbeing in communities, transferrable skills in the psychological professions, and examples of innovative practice will soon be published.
+We have published a report that identifies psychological approaches to help develop wellbeing in communities, transferrable skills in the psychological professions, and examples of innovative practice.
+Click here to access the report.